 It is planned to establish a procedure, according to which:

-• prices for goods and services that are sold (provided) on the territory of Uzbekistan shall be set only in the national currency, as well as the minimum requirements for the authorized capital for companies;
+• prices for goods and services that are sold (provided) on the territory of Uzbekistan shall be set in the national currency only, as well as the minimum requirements for authorized capital for companies;

 • it is strictly prohibited to make payments for goods and services on the territory of Uzbekistan in foreign currency, with the exception of payments with bank cards, while introducing a mechanism for transfer of funds to the accounts of companies in the national currency of Uzbekistan when making payments with bank cards in foreign currency;